Tobias-GH-Schulz/conversation_bot_alfons/README.md

 #### Natural language processing mini-project

 Alfons is the chatbot you never knew you needed.
 Instead of typing, just ask your question using your microphone and Alfons will understand you and provide a verbal response.
+Sometimes very funny ones.
+All you need to do, is a wait bit, while Alfons prepares for the conversation at start.

 # Team